HyopeR/react-native-animated-modal/README.md

 ```bash
 yarn add @hyoper/rn-animated-modal
 ````

+2- You must have completed the installation steps for the [Reanimated](https://docs.swmansion.com/react-native-reanimated/) and [Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/) packages.

 ## ⚙️ Requirements
 This package relies on specific versions of its **peer dependencies** to function correctly.
 Make sure your project meets the following requirements: